 Aesthetically speaking—as with most departures from tradition—the Multistrada was met with mixed reviews, garnering its share of unflattering references.
 However, once this alloy of purpose and performance was let loose on the roads of the world, the Multistrada quickly proved to be the proverbial card up Ducati’s sleeve.
-Shedding the initial ugly duckling and odd-man-out impressions, it emerged as a universal hit in the realm of two wheels.
-With good reason—the machine worked.
+Shedding the initial ugly duckling and odd-man-out impressions, it emerged as a universal hit in the realm of two wheels, and with good reason—the machine worked.

-Now Ducati has stepped up the already impressive all-around performance of the standard Multistrada with the introduction of the 1000s DS model.
-Distinguished from the 1000 DS by the addition of top-of-the-line Öhlins suspension components, the Multistrada 1000s takes that final step into ultraperformance.
-The Öhlins components contribute significantly to the new Multistrada’s road-going behavior, complementing the already stable manners of the machine by adding an additional degree of feel and response.
+For 2006, Ducati has stepped up the already impressive all-around performance of the standard Multistrada with the introduction of the 1000s DS model.
+Distinguished from the 1000 DS by the addition of top-of-the-line Öhlins suspension components, the Multistrada 1000s takes that final step into ultra-performance.
+The Gold anodized inverted Öhlins fork and a fully adjustable Öhlins shock are the crowning touches to this bike’s improvements.

-The rear shock is activated through a progressive linkage connecting it to a single-sided swingarm and has an easily accessible preload adjustment control knob for dialing in the ride to suit the situation.
-This makes for fast roadside adjustments to accommodate a vast array of road elements and rider demands.
-(Click images to enlarge)
+The shock is activated through a progressive linkage connecting it to a single-sided swingarm and has an easily accessible spring-preload adjustment control knob for dialing in the ride height to suit the situation and rider demands.

-Ducati’s ever-present, signature trellis frame cradles an air-cooled, desmodromic (i.e., employing mechanically closed valves), dual-spark L-twin powerplant.
-The 992cc two-valve per cylinder engine pumps out a healthy 92 hp at an agreeable 8,000 rpm.
+Ducati’s signature trellis frame cradles an air-cooled, desmodromic, dual-spark, L-twin powerplant.
+The 992cc two-valve per cylinder engine pumps out a healthy 92 horsepower at an agreeable 8000 rpm.
 Plenty of torque makes stop-and-go traffic situations—normally a low-speed balancing act between throttle and clutch—an effortless affair.

-The Multistrada’s upright seating position not only renders comfort but also a high line-of-sight, good for traversing mountain passes or maneuvering through rush hour traffic.
+The Multistrada’s upright seating position not only renders comfort, but also a high line-of-sight, good for traversing mountain passes or maneuvering through rush-hour traffic.
 However, don’t be fooled by the tall stature or the SUV-like styling—in the right hands, the Multistrada is more than capable of shaming many high performance sportbikes on canyon roads.
-Its agility—courtesy of a light weight of 432 pounds—combined with the wide handlebars, allows for a large measure of leverage and control, which translates to a ride of comfort and ease.
+Its agility—courtesy of a claimed weight of just 432 pounds and wide handlebar—allows for a large measure of leverage and control, which translates to a ride of comfort and ease.

 Traditionally, Italian engineers are not known for their practicality, choosing instead to indulge their flamboyance, their impulsiveness, and their passions.
 Yet with the Multistrada, the designers and engineers at Ducati have culled together one of the most practical and sensible motorcycles to date.
 They achieved this without compromising Ducati’s legendary handling and performance standards, creating a machine with its own distinct flair.
+Any reticence people may have about the design cues of the Multistrada predictably vanishes once some seat time has been accumulated.
 Accented with carbon fiber, our 1000s model struck a mean pose in basic black.